Bernard F. Schutz: Research

-Honors
+Honors and awards

 Schutz received the 2019 Eddington Medal of the Royal Astronomical Society (RAS) and the 2006 Amaldi Gold Medal from the Italian Society for Gravitation (SIGRAV), shared the 2020 Richard A. Isaacson Award of the American Physical Society (APS), and was awarded an honorary DSc by the University of Glasgow in 2011.
+In 2011, he was also elected a Fellow of the Learned Society of Wales.